This page links to content from speeches and webinars since 2011.

-For those of you interested in my interview with Bob Bowman of SupplyChainBrain after winning the 2018 Onassis Prize in Shipping, the podcast of that interview is now available.
+For those of you interested in the interview with Bob Bowman of SupplyChainBrain after winning the 2018 Onassis Prize in Shipping, the podcast of that interview is now available.

 The Onassis Prize in Shipping 2018 lecture on 24 September 2018 is now available for download.
 Title: Port Governance & Port Reform: What are the Lessons We Should Learn?